sedthh/BeatLearning/README.md

 All generated content **must comply with EU regulations** and be appropriately labeled, including metadata indicating the involvement of the AI model.

 GENERATION OF BEATMAPS FOR COPYRIGHTED MATERIAL IS STRICTLY PROHIBITED!
 ONLY USE SONGS FOR WHICH YOU POSSESS RIGHTS!

+ The audio featured in OSU file examples originates from artists listed on the OSU website under the section [featured artists]((https://osu.ppy.sh/beatmaps/artists)) and is licensed for use specifically in osu!-related content.

 To prevent your beatmap from being utilized as training data in the future, include the following metadata in your beatmap file:
 ```